We may receive compensation when you click on links to products from our partners.

 Trying too hard to impress a potential boss can backfire on you big time.
 Nobody likes an overachiever.
 Patience is one virtue that any job hunter needs to have.
 Do not be over persistent or pushy.
 Of course, you should highlight your best

 Networking is very important when landing a job.
 Bad networking can greatly affect the time it takes for you to get a job or

-Know Yourself – You cannot expect to achieve at much if you do not fully know yourself.
+You cannot expect to achieve as much if you do not fully know yourself.
 You should be aware of your limitations and strengths.
-Knowing your capabilities can help you during the frustrating job search process.
-Do not be afraid to take some time for some much needed self reflection so that you will be able to guide yourself down the right paths.
+Knowing your capabilities can help you during the frustrating

-Don’t Let Your Resume Get Sucked into a Black Hole – Sending you resume into a company and never calling in to check on it a second time is a big mistake.
+Sending your resume to a company and never calling in to check on it a second time is a big mistake.
 Your resume will go to the bottom of the pile while those who show initiative will be given top priority.
 Part of landing a job is putting yourself out there.
 Sure, you are going to face some rejection along the way.
 In the long run, you are going to eventually make an impression on someone.
 Do not become too pushy.
-Accept when you have been turned down for a position or internship.
+Accept when you have been turned down for a position or

-Don’t be Nervous – Being too nervous during a job interview can make employers think that you are anxious in the workplace as well.
+Being too nervous during a job interview can make employers think that you are anxious in the workplace as well.
 Be confident.
-You were called in for an interview because they are interested in your skills.
-Do not get too cocky.
-Be assertive, but not overbearing.
-Don’t let your nerves get the best of you.
-Be cool as a cucumber.
-Chat up other professionals that are in your industry.
-This can also be a great way to make connections.
+You were called in for an interview because they are interested in your

-Do not be discouraged as you make you search for employment.
-It is not easy landing a job in today’s job market.
-One thing that is for certain is that you should set yourself apart from your sea of competition.
+Do not be discouraged as you search for employment.
+It’s not always easy to land a new job in any job market.
+One thing that is for certain is that you should set yourself apart from the sea of competition.